tucsonmesh/tucsonmesh-docs/docs/guides/realignment/realign-litebeam-uisp-app.md

-# Realign your LiteBeam
+# Realign your LiteBeam using the UISP mobile app

+!!! info "How can this documentation be improved?"

+    - Make sure these instructions match the [ones using the browser interface](realign-litebeam.md)

 For these steps, you'll need to be on your roof.
 Be sure to observe the [ladder safety](../ladder-safety.md) protocols, when climbing up to your roof.

 It's also helpful to have two people, both for ladder safety and later, so one person can adjust the angle of the device and the other can monitor the signal strength.

-!!! info "Using the UISP mobile app"
+!!! info "Using your device's browser"

-    These instructions use your device's web browser to access the admin interface for your LiteBeam.
-If you find it easier to use the UISP mobile app, you can find instructions [here](realign-litebeam-uisp-app.md).
+    These instructions use the UISP mobile app to administer your LiteBeam.
+If you find it easier to use your device's web browser to access the admin interface for your LiteBeam, you can find instructions [here](realign-litebeam.md).

 ## 1. Review related documentation